Tips and tricks

 Sound probe tool

-Finally, holding Space and clicking on the timeline is what I call a “sound probe” and it’s supposed to give you an idea of what notes are playing at the given point:
+Holding Space and clicking on the timeline is what I call a “sound probe”, and it’s supposed to give you an idea of what notes are playing at any given time:

 sound-probe